-(Side note: Canva Pro does have a monthly fee, but you can try it for 30 days risk-free by signing up for a free trial.)
+(Side note: Canva Pro does have a monthly fee, but you can try it risk-free by signing up for a free trial.)

 As mentioned, Canva has templates for all of your marketing needs, from marketing brochures (like the Orange Modern Trifold Brochure) to presentations (like the Minimal Business Marketing Presentation) to social graphics (like the Oldlace Floral Sale Facebook Post or the Orange and Pink Fashion Instagram Post.)

 Part of effective marketing is connecting with your audience and getting your brand messaging out there across multiple platforms.
 But posting on a variety of social media platforms—especially in real-time—can be insanely time-consuming.

 That’s where Buffer comes in.

 Buffer is a social media marketing tool that allows you to manage multiple social media accounts and schedule social media posts—all from one easy-to-use platform.

 Using Buffer is simple; once your social media accounts are linked, all you have to do is add your content, choose which platforms you want to publish the content on, and schedule it.
 Then, you add it to your Queue and Buffer will automatically publish your posts at the date and time—and on the platform—you specified.

 Having the ability to schedule your social media content ahead of time allows you to develop a more structured social media strategy—and because you can schedule posts in bulk, you can not only save time on your marketing efforts, but you can make sure no important posts slip through the cracks.

 Buffer also has an analytics tool that gives you key marketing insights for each post—that way, you can monitor how your posts are performing and adjust your social media strategy accordingly to pack the biggest marketing punch.